WeLoveSquad/squad-server-info-discord-bot/README.md

 - `/set-interval <interval>`
   - Sets the interval in seconds in which the bot will query the Squad Servers and update the server information and player information embeds
   - The default interval is `15 seconds`
-  - The smalles allowed interval is `10 seconds`
+  - The smalles allowed interval is also `15 seconds`
   - Example: `/set-interval 5`
 - `/set-time-zone <time-zone>`
   - The bot shows date and time in the bottom left corner in each embed to show when that embed was updated for the last time.
 This command allows you to modify the time zone for that date